ember-learn/ember-blog/source/2020-03-27-the-ember-times-issue-141.md

 Ember Autostash Modifier 💾,
 Decorator positioning now enforceable ↕️,
 Stand Alone EmberConf 2020 Videos Are Out 🎥,
-Read about how to use a Ember Template Lint Rule from an Addon ✅,
+Read about how to use a ember-template-lint rule from an addon ✅,

 READMORE